JavideSs/reproc/docs/user_guide.md

 (5) Sort the playlist by the song last modification on disk.
 (6) Sort the playlist by the song duration on disk.*

-By displaying the menu we can select a playlist or add a new one to reproc.
+Displaying the menu you can select a playlist or add a new one to reproc.

 ![Screenshot](images/playlist_select.gif?raw=true "Playlist select")